0x1eef/ryo.rb/README.md

 ## About

 Ryo is a Ruby library that implements prototype-based inheritance - with the implementation taking a lot of inspiration from JavaScript.

-Ryo can be used for creating Ruby objects from Hash objects, for implementing configuration objects and tree-like data structures, and for other scenarios where prototype-based inheritance can be a good fit.
+Ryo can be useful for creating Ruby objects from Hash objects, for implementing configuration objects and tree-like data structures, and for other scenarios where prototype-based inheritance can be a good fit.

 ## Examples